-This federal commitment is supported by the Kunming-Montreal Global Biodiversity Framework agreement, ratified at the 2022 UN Biodiversity Conference in Montreal, otherwise known as COP15.
+This federal commitment to placing the reversal of biodiversity loss prominently on the federal government's agenda is supported by the Kunming-Montreal Global Biodiversity Framework agreement, ratified at the 2022 UN Biodiversity Conference in Montreal, otherwise known as COP15.
 Goals include protecting 30% of the world's land, water and marine areas, and funding at least \$200 billion US annually for biodiversity protection, by 2030.
+In addition, the "right to a healthy environment" is also to be recognized in Canadian law.